eclipse-tractusx/data-exchange-test-service/docs/ARC42.md

 ### Non-functional requirements

 * The E2E-DETS will have to be: accessible, easy to use, secure, efficient etc.
+* The E2E-DETS will only support EDC Version 0.4.1

 ### Quality Goals